team23ctf/writeups/metactf2021/Looking Inwards/Looking Inwards.md

 ### Step 2 - Find Other Endpoints on GraphQL API

 After a bit of research, we learned we can use a technique called `introspection` on GraphQL APIs to find other endpoints.
-Using the following [tutorial](https://blog.yeswehack.com/yeswerhackers/how-exploit-graphql-endpoint-bug-bounty/) from `Yes We Hack`, they included the following request we can use:
+Using the following [tutorial](https://blog.yeswehack.com/yeswerhackers/how-exploit-graphql-endpoint-bug-bounty/) from `Yes We Hack`, they included the following request:

 ```
 {__schema{queryType{name}mutationType{name}subscriptionType{name}types{...FullType}directives{name description locations args{...InputValue}}}}fragment FullType on __Type{kind name description fields(includeDeprecated:true){name description args{...InputValue}type{...TypeRef}isDeprecated deprecationReason}inputFields{...InputValue}interfaces{...TypeRef}enumValues(includeDeprecated:true){name description isDeprecated deprecationReason}possibleTypes{...TypeRef}}fragment InputValue on __InputValue{name description type{...TypeRef}defaultValue}fragment TypeRef on __Type{kind name ofType{kind name ofType{kind name ofType{kind name ofType{kind name ofType{kind name ofType{kind name ofType{kind name}}}}}}}}
 ```

-We chucked this payload into our script from the previous step and found the following in the really long output:
+After putting this request into our script from the previous step, we found the following in the output:

 ```JSON
 {